zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 ^Pitch measures the frequency characteristics, voicing determine voiced regions (their wideness).
 Basically can measure if the person is active or tired, length of pauses.

 ---

 ![](images/6-hero-lockup-large_2x.png)

 ^
-What can we do it?
+What can we do with these frameworks?
 A lot, it’s important to realize that the real power of ML doesn’t stand in a single framework, but in the integration between multiple frameworks, machine-learning related or not.
 An example is ARKit and Core ML.
 However the three frameworks just mentioned don’t fit everybody’s needs, what do we in this case?
 We need to go a lever deeper and user Core ML